david-cortes/cmfrec/docs/index.rst

  - 'existing' -> the user/item was present in the training data that was passed to 'fit'.
  - 'new' -> the user/items was not present in the training data that was passed to 'fit'.

- Also be aware that many of the model attributes in fitted-model objects, such as the A and B matrices, have a name ending in underscore (e.g. *CMF.A_*), but the docs you are reading here might render them without that underscore in the generated HTML.
-See the docstrings in the source code to be sure.

 .. toctree::
    :maxdepth: 3